MaxWaterhout/TCN_self_supervised_learning/README.md

 <a id="2">[2] </a> J.A.
 Ijspeert, J. Nakanishi, and S. Schaal.
 Movement imitation
 with nonlinear dynamical systems in humanoid robots.
 In ICRA, 2002.
+<a id="3">[3] </a> X. Wang and A. Gupta.
+Unsupervised learning of visual
+representations using videos.
+CoRR, abs/1505.00687, 2015.
+<a id="4">[4] </a> J. Deng, W. Dong, R. Socher, L.-J. Li, K. Li, and L. Fei-Fei.
+ImageNet: A Large-Scale Hierarchical Image Database.
+In
+CVPR, 2009.